Emmy-Nominated Progam

-As the first television program to speak directly to youth about CDV, Family Secrets: When Violence Hits Home will be a valuable resource for KBEP.
+As the first film to speak directly to young people about childhood domestic violence, Family Secrets: When Violence Hits Home will be a valuable resource.
 We plan to incorporate it into our youth programs to directly reach children living with domestic violence.
 Violence is cyclical, and we believe that Family Secrets will help us encourage children experiencing domestic violence to break the cycle in their own lives and future relationships.

 - Nwando Ofokansi, Education Programs Coordinator at Katie Brown Educational Program